-Community consultation in relation to this project has been undertaken as a part of the ongoing discussion of the long term management of the S.S.
+Community consultation in relation to this project was undertaken as a part of the ongoing discussion of the long term management of the S.S.
 Dicky.
 This includes media releases, media interviews and taskforce member discussions with the general community.

-There is considerable community and media interest around this issue including the development of a short documentary.
+There was considerable community and media interest around this issue including the development of a short documentary.

 Council recognises the iconic status of the S.S.
 Dicky and as per the long term management strategy will relocate identified portions of the S.S.
-Dicky to either the open space area within the vicinity of the Dicky Beach or to a storage location for long term conservation consistent with the State approval process.
+Dicky to the open space area within the vicinity of Dicky Beach.
+The remaining portions will be moved to a storage location for long term conservation consistent with the State approval process.

 This will provide for the ongoing preservation of the local tourist icon and also provide a safe swimming environment for beach users.